 “Companies may attempt to turn a blind eye on defects such as this one in order to protect their reputation and avoid derailing the sales,” explains our experienced product liability attorney in Los Angeles County.
 The class-action complaint claims that consumers complained about the apparent defect almost immediately after the company released its very first, Series 0 Apple Watch.
 The claims allegedly kept mounting after the subsequent releases of the Series 1, Series 2, and Series 3 Watches.

 So does it mean that all Apple Watches are defective?
 They could be, but it would be unwise to draw any conclusions at this point without waiting for the final decision in the lawsuit.
-The Compass Law Group, PC will keep an eye on the developments in this high-profile product liability case in California.
+The Compass Law Group, LLP will keep an eye on the developments in this high-profile product liability case in California.

 Apple accused of ‘actively’ concealing defects